 It is because of Grandma and Grandpa Kolp that I call this magnificent city home.
 It is because of them that my life has blossomed in this way.

 I am so thankful that I took a chance and moved my life to Santa Barbara.
-One year ago today.
+16 years ago today.

 Since moving to Santa Barbara I have co-created a community of beautiful, generous, passionate, inspiring people.